-Situated on Level 36 of the Shangri-La Hotel in The Rocks.
+Situated on Level 36 of the Shangri-La Hotel in Sydney, The Rocks.
 DETAILS

 Views!
 When you first take the elevator to the 36th floor of the Shangri-La Hotel and walk into the super stylish Altitude Restaurant that is the first thought, and quite likely the first word, you will utter (and perhaps even repeat for some time).
 Through five-metre-high floor-to-ceiling glass windows, the restaurant shows off a one-of-a-kind Sydney cityscape, so you’d better prepare to dine with the Harbour Bridge, Opera House.
 The restaurant itself is styled in light cream colours, with clean lines and intricate glass chandeliers lending subtle regality.
 PROFILED BY DE GROOTS MEDIA

 Enjoy the journey not the destination – and this saying certainly rings true when the journey involves the five-star Shangri-La hotel in Sydney.
 Awarded the 2012 “Best Hotel in Australasia” in the Ultratravel100 Awards, this award-winning hotel, gives new meaning to the word luxury.
 Doormen at every entrance, polished marble floors, dress codes, dazzling chandeliers – these are but a few of the highlights involved in the dining experience at Shangri-La’s Altitude Restaurant.